tr1bs/trbs.xyz/readme.md

 # Current order of ops
+- need to create a table for fufillment private table for buyer/seller access only

+- need to create a table for hist
+	- item id
+	- datetime
+	- buyer
+	- seller
+	- ethscan url
+- in the future it will go to an escrow address for unlocks

 - Need to fix prod ssl mode issue
 - create tx grouped
 - create some sort of DAO structure?
 - ipfs file upload and traversal
 	- essentially treat ipfs like s3
+- replace localhost with prod env var
+- add transaction column to users
+- toggle off purchaseable when status is FUF

 ## todo